 Fund Accountant - With the continuing launch of new funds including private equity, real estate, infrastructure and credit to name a few, the need for experienced fund accountants saw no sign of dropping off throughout the quarter.

-Regulatory Reporting - Requirements across both liquidity and capital increased.
+Regulatory Reporting jobs - Requirements across both liquidity and capital increased.
 The current implementation of Basel 4 is expected to be the next focal point within this area.

 Management Accountant - Organisations have struggled to find top tier candidates who are 0-2 years post qualified; clients are focused on those with experience in budgeting, forecasting and a commercial mind.